mathiasare/notion-blog/README.md

 # notion-blog
-NextJS blog website with Notion as CDN
+NextJS blog website with Notion as CMS